ezart/merle/README.md

  - Thing-wide setting for a websocket ping/pong messages to close half-open sockets (send ping from Thing side of websocket)
+ - Can we use something smaller like a container to run Thing Prime rather than a full VM?

 ## Set Up Your Environment